Practical Strategy to Actually Follow Through On Your Goals

 Most of us have goals in life – whether it’s to lose weight, be more productive at our jobs, quit smoking or watch less TV.
 Moreover, most of us are either motivated to accomplish those goals, but then that motivation dies down within a week or just don’t have any motivation to begin with.
 I’m throwing the word “motivation” around because it’s almost synonymous with “accomplishing goals.”
 You might think, “I need and have the motivation or the willpower to accomplish this goal.”
-However, new and ongoing research thinks motivation and willpower is not the key, rather your intention is what is needed to achieve goals.
+However, new and ongoing research thinks motivation and willpower is not the key, rather your intention and strategy is what’s needed to achieve goals.

 Having intention is a highly practical strategy that has been scientifically proven to increase your chances of success towards any goal in life.